Overactive Bladder

 Treatment of Overactive Bladder

 Treatment for overactive bladder depends on the severity of symptoms, the underlying cause, and the patient's and doctor's preferences.
-Treatment options may include:
+Initially, conservative treatments may be recommended and may include:

 • Bladder retraining